PranavInani/rap-lyrics-generator/README.md

 ### Training Process

 Training code and hyperparameters can be found in the training notebooks.
+During training, the loss was reduced from approximately 2.8 to 1.5, showing significant model improvement.

 ## Project Structure